The last member of the Fletcher family to be associated with the group of companies bearing its name is stepping down.

 Hugh Fletcher will retire as a non-executive director of Fletcher Building and Fletcher Building Industries at the end of the month.

 The move was part of its succession arrangement for directors, the publicly listed Fletcher Building said in a statement to the stock exchange.

-Chairman Ralph Waters said Hugh Fletcher's retirement marked the end of an era.
+Chairman Ralph Waters said Fletcher's retirement marked the end of an era for the company.

-'Hugh's retirement from the board will end the last formal link with the Fletcher family that stretches back over one hundred years to the very origins of the company in New Zealand.
+"Hugh's retirement from the board will end the last formal link with the Fletcher family that stretches back over 100 years to the very origins of the company in New Zealand.